 I have insisted for several years now that David Koepp is one of the most underrated directors out there.
 David Koepp is mostly known as a screenwriter and has written a number of high-profile films including Apartment Zero (1988), Bad Influence (1989), Death Becomes Her (1992), Carlito’s Way (1993), Jurassic Park (1993), The Paper (1994), The Shadow (1994), Mission: Impossible (1996), The Lost World: Jurassic Park (1997), Snake Eyes (1998), Panic Room (2002), Spider-Man (2002), War of the Worlds (2005), Zathura: A Space Adventure (2005), Indiana Jones and the Kingdom of the Crystal Skull (2008), Angels & Demons (2009), Jack Ryan: Shadow Recruit (2014), Inferno (2016) and The Mummy (2017).

-Far more impressive than most of these have been Koepp’s outings as a director, beginning with the collapse of civilisation drama The Trigger Effect (1996) and continuing through the haunting Stir of Echoes (1999), the Stephen King adaptation Secret Window (2004) and the subsequent thriller Premium Rush (2012), although he did come somewhat unstuck with the poorly received comedy Mortdecai (2015).
+Far more impressive than most of these have been Koepp’s outings as a director, beginning with the collapse of civilisation drama The Trigger Effect (1996) and continuing through the haunting Stir of Echoes (1999), the Stephen King adaptation Secret Window (2004) and the subsequent thriller Premium Rush (2012), although he did come somewhat unstuck with the poorly received comedy Mortdecai (2015) and followed that with the malevolent house film You Should Have Left (2020).
 Koepp’s works have gained only a modest reputation, mostly it seems because he makes quiet and intelligent rather than big, dramatically ostentatious and star-driven films.